 Coming soon: Take one-off bank-to-bank payments instantly with GoCardless

-This feature is currently only available in the UK.
+This feature is currently only available in the UK and Germany.
 It will be available in the US soon.
 Back in December of last year, GoCardless Founder and CEO Hiroki Takeuchi shared the news of our $95million Series F funding round.
 In his announcement, he signaled our intention to invest heavily in open banking technology.

 Why?
 Because we believe that GoCardless can continue to improve bank-to-bank payments for businesses around the world, by adding open banking functionality into our platform.